 - Joost van Strien runs an organic vegetable 800-acre farm in Romania, using rotations to grow wheat, oats, barley, spelt and rye.
 7% of land is left alone to help wildlife and attract natural predators.
 He also grows potatoes, pumpkins, onions, beets, carrots and parsnips.

 Laurence was devastated when (after suffering personal tragedy), his family lost almost all their herd to bovine TB.
 Seeing life taken away in his own family, led him to not be able to send his beef cattle to market.
 He says ‘Farmers run businesses, but at the end of the day, we are human beings’.
 He transitioned to growing organic cereals with help from Farmers For Stock-Free Farming and plans to mill his own organic flour, with help from the Farming Investment Fund.
 His farm is now Biocyclic Vegan Standard.

 Laurence says that if want better food, we should be prepared to pay for it (we spend less money on food in the UK than anywhere bar the US and Singapore).
 Oxfordshire’s Tollhurst Farm pays 5 full-time employees a living wage through its veg box and farm shop, farming on just 19 acres of land.
 This model could be upscaled nationally to create jobs, help animals, stop climate change and increase biodiversity and public health.
 Yet the UK imports 50% of food and over 90% of fruits and vegetables.
 A study by Harvard Law School found that if we used all current cropland to grow food for human consumption, we could provide calorie, protein and nutrient needs of everyone.

 We’ve got an agricultural system that is sustainable and works; let’s run with this!
 It’s not a hippy system.
-The more I look into it, the more I learn it solve all problems.
+The more I look into it, the more I learn it solves all problems.
 Laurence Candy